varunpm1/VPRangeSlider/README.md

 For the oulet/property of the view set the necessary properties.
 If more customization is needed, you can set the optional parameters.

+If the requiresSegments is set to YES, then segmented range slider is created.
+Else normal slider is created.

 If needed, then you can make use of 2 delegates.